List of Tom and Jerry characters: Sheriff Potgut

 The elderly sheriff of Hokey Finokey Swamp.
 He is arrogant, rude, and self-centered.
 He threatened to send Swampy back to the circus (which Swampy is aware of the fact that it promotes animal cruelty), throwing Swampy into tears.
 He also envies the map Swampy made to search for the hidden treasure.
 He appears in the episode "Cajun Gumbo" as the episode's main antagonist.
 Aside from the lone episode where he battled Swampy, the Sheriff and the Gator Brothers were also used as antagonists in an episode featuring Wild Mouse.

 Gator Brothers

-Sheriff Potgut's henchmen.
+The Gator Brothers are Sheriff Potgut's henchmen.
 They appear in the episode "Cajun Gumbo" as antagonists and in another episode featuring Wild Mouse.

 Stinky Jr. McWolf

 Stinky Jr. is the son of McWolf who has the same personality as him.

 Screwball Squirrel

 Screwball Squirrel is based on the original Screwball "Screwy" Squirrel in 1944, but now his adventures take place in a public city park, as he messes with hot-headed park attendant Dweeble and his dumb guard dog, Rumpley.
 He was voiced by Charlie Adler.
 He would also appear in one direct-to-video film, Tom and Jerry's Giant Adventure, voiced by Paul Reubens.
 He would also make a cameo appearance in the Season 3 episode of The Tom and Jerry Show, "Kid Stuff".